CSUChico-CSCI340/CSCI440-Shell-Assignment/README.md

 the foreground.
 The *<job>* argument can be either a PID or a JID.

 * *tsh* should reap all of its zombie children.
 If any job terminates because it receives a signal that it didn’t catch, then *tsh* should recognize this event and print a message with the job’s PID and a description of the offending signal.
+  * Recall that reaping a zombie child requires calling a system call (e.g. waitpid) to collect the child's exit status and remove its entry from the kernel's process table.

 ## Checking Your Work